Interfacelab/ilab-media-tools/readme.txt

 6. Imgix settings.

 == Changelog ==

+= 2.1.8 =
+* Compatibility fixes for Foo Gallery, Master Slider, Photo Gallery, and Smart Slider 3
+* Added warning and error notices for plugins that are incompatible with Media Cloud: NextGEN Gallery, Smush.it, ShortPixel Image Optimizer, MetaSlider, Imagify, and EWWW Image Optimizer.
+* Updated FAQ

 = 2.1.7 =
 * Fix for bbPress front-end user uploads.
 Should fix issues with other front-end user uploads too.